 If you are an accounting graduate, we build on your knowledge to develop you into an experienced auditor.
 You can apply to join our graduate program, where you will be part of audits, attend a structured learning and development program, and rotate around our operations to see how we do what we do.
 You will travel to our clients around Queensland through our financial audit program, and contribute to performance audits in progress.
 You will spend time understanding how we utilise data analytics to deliver our audits.
 A mentor will support you throughout the program and as you gain your professional accreditation.

 If you are an experienced financial auditor, you will apply your skills to some of the most challenging elements of financial audit, and some of the largest financial audits, that are unique to the public sector.
 Day-to-day, you’ll manage a portfolio of financial audits or contribute as a valued team member; liaise with clients; and plan, execute, and finalise financial audits.
 You will have access to a leading data collection and analysis techniques.
 As a senior financial auditor, you will have the opportunity to develop reports to parliament on the results of financial audits.
 These provide transparency of the key transactions and events impacting each of the seven sectors we report annually on.

 You will have the opportunity to work with a range of clients and colleagues during your career and build your capabilities across different industries.

-If you are a human resources, finance or information and communications technology professional, our corporate teams are customer-focused, collaborative, and challenged to continuously improve the services they deliver to their stakeholders.
+If you are a human resources, finance or information and communications technology professional, our corporate teams are customer-focused and collaborative.
+They continuously improve the services they deliver to their stakeholders.
 In return, generous professional development opportunities are available to support them.